-New Climate-Resilient Forest in Schleswig-Holstein
+New climate-resilient forest in Schleswig-Holstein

 In spring 2025, a new and diverse mixed forest was established in Schleswig-Holstein on land that had previously been intensively used for agriculture.
 Together with the Schleswig-Holstein State Forests (AöR), we were able to finance the initial afforestation of approximately 6 hectares within a total project area of 8 hectares.
 The sites are located in the districts of Stormarn and Segeberg, in the municipalities of Mönkhagen and Strukdorf—an area where new forests make an important contribution to climate resilience and the strengthening of near-natural landscapes.
-This new forest will develop into a climate-resilient, structurally rich ecosystem that sequesters carbon over the long term, promotes biodiversity, and creates valuable habitats for a wide range of plant and animal species.

 The afforestation was carried out in spring 2025 following careful planning.
 The forest is dominated by pedunculate oak, which makes up around 80 percent of the trees, complemented by fluttering elm, wild cherry, European beech, black alder, as well as Norway and sycamore maple.
 Native shrubs were planted along the forest edges to create natural transition zones and enhance ecological diversity.